Wire guided excision biopsy (breast)

 This test is used when your doctor wants to take a sample of breast tissue (biopsy) but needs help to pinpoint the abnormal area shown on a scan.
 The wire helps the surgeon to find the right area for the biopsy.

-You will have a local anaesthetic injection to numb the area where the wire will go in.
+You will have this done in the radiology department or breast unit.
+Your breast will be cleaned with an antiseptic solution.
+You will then have a local anaesthetic injection to numb the area where the wire will go in.
 A needle is put into your breast and a fine wire is put into the abnormal area of your breast through the needle.
 Once it is in place, the needle is taken out and the wire will be taped to your chest.

 Removing the abnormal cells